KnightDanila/KnightDanila.github.io/Storage/AMCBridge/Tasks.md

 <a name="9"></a>
 9. Q: Can you find an even number greater than 4, that is not a sum of two prime numbers?
-A: Funny… So you want to win a million dollars from … if I wrote you a proving of Goldbach Conjecture :D Now, I want to see who write this tasks :D
+A: Funny… So you want to win a million dollars… if I wrote you a proving of Goldbach Conjecture :D Now, I want to see who write this tasks :D
 <a name="10"></a>